Transforming Together! A Connected, Equitable and Sustainable Age Friendly World for all generations

 Parallel Breakout Sessions on Emerging Topics:

 • Connecting Generations, Technology and Care: Bridging gaps between generations, digital divides and primary and secondary care/formal and informal care.
-Focusing on social connection.
+Focusing on social connections.
+Moderator: Kazuki Yamada, Technical Officer – WHO.

-• Connecting Generations, Technology and Care: Bridging gaps between generations, digital divides and primary and secondary care/formal and informal care Focusing on intergenerational connections/solidarity.
+• Connecting Generations, Technology and Care: Bridging gaps between generations, digital divides and primary and secondary care/formal and informal care.
+Focusing on intergenerational connections/solidarity.
+Moderator: Mellany Murgor, WHO Youth Council Steering Committee.

 12:30 PM - 2:00 PM